arbor-sim/arbor/doc/dev/matrix_solver.rst

 Assembly
 ^^^^^^^^

 We store the matrix in compressed form, as its upper and main diagonals.
-Assembly computes the changing parts of the matrix and the right-hand side of the matrix equation.
-Static parts are computed once, mainly the diagonal.
+The static parts -- foremost the main diagonal -- are computed once at construction time and stored.
+The dynamic parts of the matrix and the right-hand side of the equation are initialised by calling ``assemble``.

 Solving
 ^^^^^^^